 West Bend, the county seat and largest city in Washington County, is nestled in picturesque farm country with rolling hills and rustic roads.
 The Milwaukee River winds its way through the downtown, en route from the hills of the Kettle Moraine to Lake Michigan.
 The city maintains the charm and friendliness of small-town living.
 It is home to the Museum of Wisconsin Art, which features the works of Wisconsin artists through the ages; the University of Wisconsin - Washington County campus; and the Kettle Moraine Symphony Orchestra.
-Every September, it hosts the Kettle Moraine Jazz Festival, which attracts thousands of jazz lovers.

 The town of Allenton, which is located on the Rock River west of West Bend, hosts the annual World Concertina Congress Jamboree Festival on Labor Day weekend.